MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

  * A Fabric workspace associated with a Fabric capacity.
 See [Workspace identity](./workspace-identity.md).
 * Create a workspace identity associated with the Fabric workspace.
-* The user account or service principal used for creating the shortcut should have Azure RBAC roles on the storage account.
+* The user account or service principal used for creating the connection should have Azure RBAC roles on the storage account.
 The principal must have a Storage Blob Data Contributor, Storage Blob Data owner, or Storage Blob Data Reader role at the storage account scope.
 * Configure a [resource instance rule](#resource-instance-rule) for the storage account.

 #### Steps